-At Stress Free Norwich, Sandra Ballester will help you learn how to use the Autogenic Technique so that you have a life-long method for reducing your own stress.
+In Autogenic Therapy, you are taught how to use the Autogenic Technique as a life-long method for reducing your own stress.

 What is the Autogenic Technique?

 It has the same benefits as meditation, but is not associated with any religion